 We expect that significant additional capital may be needed in the future to continue our planned operations.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time, including through our existing Shelf Registration Statement and Sales Agreement with Cowen and Company.
 To the extent that additional capital is raised through the sale and issuance of shares or other securities convertible into shares, our stockholders will be diluted.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+Sales of a substantial number of shares of our common stock in the public market could cause our stock price to decline.
+Sales of a substantial number of shares intend to sell shares, could reduce the market that the holders of a large number of shares or the perception in the market that the holders of a large number of shares of our common stock in the public market could cause our stock price to decline.
+Sales of a substantial number of shares of our common stock in the public market could reduce the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale will have on the market price of our common stock.
 However, future sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.